Grand Theft Auto IV: Critical response

 Many reviewers found the combat system was more responsive than in previous games, particularly praising the addition of the cover system.
 Justin Calvert of GameSpot wrote that the cover system makes the game's combat a "huge improvement" over previous games.
 Reiner of Game Informer agreed, writing that the targeting system makes players feel responsible for all deaths.
 IGN's Goldstein praised the fluidity of the cover system, and felt that the auto aim mechanic is a "great help in larger battles".
 GamesRadar's Walter wrote that the cover system has "paved the way to a new style of mission".
 David McComb of Empire called the combat "sharp and instinctive", and Hicks of Official Xbox Magazine felt that the cover system allows players to execute an attack plan.
 In addition to the combat system, most reviewers noted the vehicle handling was more realistic than in previous games.
 Robinson of Computer and Video Games felt that the vehicle handling echoed realism, while Hicks of Official Xbox Magazine called the vehicle selection "excellent".
 Costantino of GameRevolution praised the improvement of the game's mechanics, particularly the physics engine's advanced vehicle and character animations.

 Reviewers praised the sound design.
 Goldstein of IGN praised the actors' performances and the use of licensed music.
 GameSpot's Calvert and GamesRadar's Walter also commended the licensed music, the latter admiring the humour of the radio's talk stations.
-Michael Pinson of The Pro Audio Files praised the separate features of the game's sound design—including the city's ambiance, licensed music, character dialogue, and vehicle and weapon sound effects—applauding the developer's use of uniting the features together.
-Carolyn Gudmundson of GamesRadar also retroactively praised the game's soundtrack, commending its suitability to the game's setting.
+Michael Pinson of The Pro Audio Files praised the separate features of the sound design—including the city's ambiance, licensed music, character dialogue, and vehicle and weapon sound effects—applauding the developer's use of uniting the features together.
+Carolyn Gudmundson of GamesRadar also retroactively praised the soundtrack, commending its suitability to the setting.

-The game's online multiplayer mode received positive reactions from critics.
+The online multiplayer mode received positive reactions from critics.
 Reiner of Game Informer praised the character customisation available in the multiplayer mode, and noted that it runs "just as smoothly" as the single-player game.
 1UP.com's Boyer called the multiplayer modes "excellent", and IGN's Goldstein named it one of the best.
 Official Xbox Magazine's Hicks dubbed the multiplayer as "hugely entertaining", while Walter of GamesRadar praised the "seamless" process of entering a multiplayer match.
 Giant Bomb's Gerstmann and GameRevolution's Costantino felt divided about the multiplayer, the latter naming it a "fantastic idea", but feeling as though connectivity problems resulted in a "broken" experience.